 I’m not afraid of making a mistake and don’t limit myself in any way.

 You’re never going to get anywhere if you let fear, shyness or the consideration of what other people might think hold you back from giving it a try.

-Sure, you might make some cultural mistakes by saying something inappropriate or making grammatical mistakes but who cares?!
+Sure, you might make some cultural mistakes by saying something inappropriate or laughing at the wrong part of the joke but who cares?!

-The reason you are in this situation is probably because you want to learn about a new culture, city…
+The reason you are in this situation is because you decided to go somewhere new and learn.

 Like everything in life, if you want to learn something new you have to be open to making a few mistakes.